Constraints on Anomalous Quartic Gauge Couplings via $\gamma\gamma$ and $Z\gamma$ Vector Boson Scattering at Muon

 \section{Cross sections of the processes $\proaa$ and $\proza$}

-We study the effects of dimension-8 anomalous couplings, parameterized by the coefficients \couplings, through the signal processes $\proaa$ and $\proza$ at Muon Colliders.
-Among dimension-8 type operators, only the $O_{T,i}$ class primarily induces neutral anomalous quartic gauge interactions $ZZZ\gamma$, $ZZ\gamma\gamma$, $Z\gamma\gamma\gamma$ and $\gamma\gamma\gamma\gamma$.
-The presence of these anomalous quartic gauge interactions, which have Lorentz structures different from those of the corresponding SM interactions, can distort the kinematic properties of the signal processes, leading to observable deviations in the total cross-section.
+We investigate the effects of dimension-8 anomalous quartic gauge couplings, parameterized by the coefficients \couplings, through the processes $\proaa$ and $\proza$ at muon colliders.
+In this study, we restrict our analysis to the $O_{T,i}$ class of operators, which generate genuine anomalous quartic gauge interactions without suppression from electroweak symmetry breaking effects.
+In contrast, the $O_{M,i}$ operators contribute to these interactions only through terms proportional to $v^2/\Lambda^4$, leading to a reduced impact at high energies.
+Consequently, their effects are expected to be less significant in the kinematic regime where $\sqrt{s} \gg v$, as considered in this work.
+The presence of such anomalous interactions, characterized by Lorentz structures different from those of the Standard Model, can modify the kinematic properties of the signal processes and result in observable deviations in the total cross sections.

 Signal and Standard Model (SM) background events with identical final states are generated by varying one anomalous coupling at a time, while fixing all remaining couplings to zero, within a generator-level phase space using \madgraph \texttt{v3.5.6} \cite{Alwall:2014hca}, where the last part of the Effective Lagrangian given in Eq. (\ref{lag}) is implemented through a \ufo \cite{Degrande:2011ua} module generated by \feynrules \cite{Alloul:2013bka} package.
 This fiducial phase space is established by imposing kinematic cuts on the final state particles to ensure infrared-safe event generation and compatibility with detector acceptance.
 Specifically, we apply cuts on the final state particles; transverse momenta $p^{\gamma_i,\mu_i^\pm}_{T} > 10$ GeV, pseudo-rapidity $ |\eta^{\gamma_{i},\mu_i^\pm}| \leq 2.5$, and the minimum distance between each photon and muon ($\Delta R(\gamma_i, \mu^\pm_i) > 0.4$, $\Delta R(\gamma_i, \gamma_j) > 0.4$ and $\Delta R(\mu^+, \mu^-) > 0.4$ ) where $\Delta R(i,j)=[(\Delta\Phi_{i,j})^2 +(\Delta\eta_{i,j})^2]^{1/2}$ with $\Delta\Phi_{i,j}$ and $\Delta\eta_{i,j}$ are the azimuthal angle and the pseudo-rapidity difference between any two final state particles.